BhuvaneshwaranM/Loan-Prediction/README.md

     - Gradient Boosting Classifier

 ## <a name="Conclusion"></a>Conclusion
-The Logistic Regression Algorithm was found to be the best performing generalized model in Predicting Loan Defaulters based on the records.
+The Logistic Regression Algorithm was found to be the best performing generalized model in Predicting eligibility for loan based on the records.